rexhip/rexhip/README.md

 All though the new plc-series from Siemens has built in support for modbus.
 The opinion of the author is that modbus can be done slightly easier with an abstraction layer on top of mb_master or mb_client.
 This apply especially if there is a lot of modbus devices connected to one bus.

 ```
 // A modbus RTU example that illustrate the library.
-Support modbus tcp is also included.
+Support for modbus tcp is also included.

 #mb_rtu_controller(
     hardware := "Local~CB_1241_(RS485)",